-My experiences in adjusting to Dominican customs and etiquette surrounding food and eating have become a theme – and possibly also a standing joke – in some of our articles here.
+But first I will tell you about my experiences in adjusting to Dominican customs and etiquette surrounding food and eating and how it has become a theme – and possibly also a standing joke – in some of our posts here.

 One such lesson that I learned the hard way is that no matter what, you never know how many people to expect when you ask people round to your house.
 There is no scientific way of anticipating or calculating this, because the possibilities, I now realise, are random and infinite.

 I’ve had situations where I’ve understood that a couple, i.e. two people, is coming round for dinner, only to be confronted with a veritable herd of guests: teenage children, friends they’ve picked up on the way, a nanny or maid, mothers-in-law and other random members of the extended family.

 The best – or worst – example was when I invited one of my sisters-in-law and her husband.
 They were coming round for a couple of beers, not dinner, but upon finding I didn’t have the usual olives or nuts to put out to go with the beer, I thought I’d make a small tortilla española, especially as it’s my sister-in-law’s husband’s favourite.